michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0047.md

 - n: a depression in the ground communicating with a subterranean passage (especially in limestone) and formed by solution or by collapse of a cavern roof
 - n: (technology) a process that acts to absorb or remove energy or a substance from a system
 ### Family
-sink: sank, sinkable, sinked, sinker, sinking, sinks, sunken+;sinkable: unsinkable;sinker: sinkers;sinking: sinkings;unsinkable: unsinkably
+- sink: sank, sinkable, sinked, sinker, sinking, sinks, sunken+
+- sinkable: unsinkable
+- sinker: sinkers
+- sinking: sinkings
+- unsinkable: unsinkably
 ### Examples
 - Alonso hit 8 of 14 from the field and sank all seven of his free throws.
 - At last, we are allowed to sit, and we sink into a velvet, purplish sofa.